-Me: They didn’t have any money.
+Me: They didn’t have any money left.
 It was this or nothing.

 Nicol: They should have gone with nothing.

 Sue: I suppose you have to admire them for trying.
-Sometimes, it doesn’t look that bad… Oh, wait… no, that’s not good.
+It doesn’t look that bad, sometimes.
+Oh, wait… No, that isn’t good.

-Sue: This reminds me of the time our boss thought it would be a good idea to run a TV drama module where the whole thing was shot in the studio with chroma backgrounds.
-It was supposed to be set in a service station and it took us forever to set-up the cameras.
+Sue: This reminds me of the time our boss thought it would be a good idea to run a TV drama module where the whole thing was shot in the studio with chromakey backgrounds.
+It was supposed to be set in a service station and it took us forever to set the cameras up.

 Me: What did it look like?

-Sue: It was shit.
-Just like this is shit.
-And we tried to do it twenty years after this was made.
+Sue: Shit.
+Like this looks like shit.
+And we tried it 20 years after this was made.
 What were they thinking?

-The Doctor and Leela decide to explore the virtual cave system…
+The Doctor and Leela explore the virtual caves.

 Sue: What you save on cost, you lose on pace.
-You can’t move the camera without a big faff on, so everything is static and boring.
-Oh, this is very poor.
-I can see why this would come 197th in that poll. (pause).
-Hang on… that means there are three stories even worse than this.
+You can’t move the camera without it being a big faff, so everything is static and boring.
+I can see why this came 197th in that poll.
+Hang on… That means there are three stories even worse than this one.
 Have we seen them yet?
-Please tell me that we’ve already seen them.
+Please tell me we’ve already seen them.

 Me: I’ll kill Nicol when I find her.

-The Doctor and Leela hide in a mining cart and Sue’s patience is tested further when guards fail to notice our heroes pathetic attempts at subterfuge.
+The Doctor and Leela hide in a mining cart and Sue’s patience is sorely tested when the guards fail to notice our heroes’ pathetic attempts at subterfuge.

-Sue: Maybe if the guards didn’t have those stupid masks on, they’d hear them banging about.
+Sue: Maybe if the guards didn’t have those stupid masks on, they’d actually hear them banging about.
 This is ****ing terrible.
-Please make it stop.
+Please make it stop, Neil.

-Meanwhile, Herrick is attacked by another guard.
-Thankfully, Herrick manages to deflect the weapon fire with a gun that doubles as a shield.
+Herrick deflects a guard’s weapon fire with a gun that doubles up as a shield.

 Sue: He’s like Captain America.
 If Captain America looked like Peter Gordeno and was a bit shit.

-In the control room, the guards have finally taken their masks off (Health and Safety probably stepped in).
+The guards finally take their masks off (BBC Health and Safety probably stepped in).

-Sue: Why wear the masks in the first place?
-I’m surprised they don’t faint when they are on duty.
+Sue: Why wear them in the first place?
+I’m surprised they don’t faint when they’re on duty.
 The sweat is pouring off them.

-The Doctor and Leela rescue a man named Idas, but this character’s presence doesn’t do anything for Sue:
+The Doctor and Leela rescue a man named Idas.
+Sue doesn’t understand why they bothered.

 Sue: He’s as memorable as a kitten fart.

-The guards fumigate the caves with gas and Tom Baker is forced to walk across a fake CSO background with fake fumes superimposed over it.
+The guards fumigate the caves, which means the fake CSO background now has fake gas superimposed all over it.

-Sue: It isn’t Genesis of the Daleks, is it?
+Sue: This isn’t exactly Genesis of the Daleks, is it?

 Sue: This story blows and sucks, mate.

-We are then treated to one of the most drawn-out cliffhangers ever witnessed in this programme, as the Doctor tries – and seemingly fails – to do something clever with his screwdriver.
+We are then treated to one of Doctor Who’s most drawn-out cliffhangers, as the Doctor tries – and seemingly fails – to do something clever with his screwdriver.

-It’s Monday evening and Nicol has been persuaded to join us again.
-She must secretly like it.
+It’s Monday evening and Nicol has joined us again.
+She must like it, secretly.

 Nicol: Did Tom Baker fall asleep during the last cliffhanger?

-But no, the gas is suddenly pumped away, and the Doctor shares his delight with the audience watching at home.
+When the gas has been safely pumped away, the Doctor shares his delight with the audience watching at home.

-Sue: As far as Tom Baker is concerned, there’s no such thing as a fourth wall.
+Sue: There’s no such thing as a fourth wall as far as Tom Baker is concerned.
 They should have docked his wages every time he broke it.
-That might have stopped him.
+That would have stopped him.

-Nicol: I didn’t know that K9 could hover over the ground like that.
+Nicol: I didn’t know K9 could hover over the ground like that.

 K9 prints out a map for the Doctor to follow.

-Sue: How did K9 manage that?
-He’s a very clever boy.
+Sue: What a clever boy.
 Who’s a clever boy, then?

 Idas is worried about fire-breathing dragons.

-Sue: Don’t worry, mate, the plot can’t stretch to dragons, never mind fire-breathing ones.
-It can’t even stretch to a real set half the time.
+Sue: Don’t worry, mate, the BBC can’t stretch to dragons, never mind fire-breathing ones.
+It can’t even stretch to a real set.
 You’ll be fine.

-Our heroes descend to the lower levels of the planet with the aid of a zero gravity elevator…
+Our heroes reach the planet’s lower levels via a zero gravity elevator.

-Nicol: Bad physics, bad acting, bad special effects and bad music, all rolled into the same scene.
+Nicol: Bad physics, bad acting, bad special effects and bad music.
+All in the same scene.

-Sue: I can’t really argue with that.
+Sue: I can’t argue with that.
 This is terrible.
-They should have called it Underpants.
+They should have called this Underpants.

-I bury my head in my notebook whenever Tom Baker flaps his arms up and down.
-If I do this, I can pretend that it never happened.
+I bury my head in my notebook when Tom Baker starts flapping his arms up and down.
+That way I can pretend it never happened.

 Nicol: I’m sorry, but this is pathetic.
 And I’ve seen Twilight.

-Sue: Couldn’t we play the DVD at double-speed?
-We could get it over in half the time.
+Sue: Can’t we play the DVD at double-speed?
+We could get it over with in half the time.

-Me: The one good thing about Underworld is that the episodes are relatively short -
+Me: The one good thing about Underworld is the episodes are relatively short.

-Sue: You have got to be kidding me.
-They feel like they are double the usual length.
-How does that work?
+Sue: You must be kidding.
+They feel like they’re double the usual length.
+So how does that work?

 Nicol: When did Star Wars come out?